wri/earth-dashboard/README.md

 The example above shows an `index.js` separating the logic from the component layout.

 # Authentication 🚫
-Authentication is based on the [RW API user management API](https://resource-watch.github.io/doc-api/index-rw.html#user-management).
+Authentication is based on the [RW API user management API](https://resource-watch.github.io/doc-api/index-rw.html#user-management) and it's handled entirely by the front-end.
+Check the methods from [services/user](https://github.com/wri/earth-dashboard/blob/master/services/user.js) and the [user slice](https://github.com/wri/earth-dashboard/blob/master/slices/user.js) for more information about this.

+# Mobile/Desktop/Desktop large... versions 📱
+We're using [Fresnel](https://github.com/artsy/fresnel) -an SSR compatible approach to CSS, to manage the different versions of the interface depending on the device that's being used.
+Definitions of the breakpoints plus components that can be used to define the interface for each of the cases can be found on [/utils/responsive](https://github.com/wri/earth-dashboard/blob/master/utils/responsive.js)

 # Optimization 🔎
 ## Bundle Analyzer
 [Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) is a development tool that creates an interactive treemap visualization of the contents of all your bundles.

 To run it: `yarn bundle-analyzer`.

 It will run the application in production build (makes a `yarn build` internally) and open a tab in your browser displaying the bundles treemap.

-# Deploy 🛫

-TBD

-# Documentation 📝
-Every change in the app must be documented in the `./CHANGELOG.md` file according to [keep a changelog](https://keepachangelog.com/en/1.0.0/) specs.

-At code level, comments must follow [JSDocs](https://jsdoc.app) specs.

-# Contributing 🎁
-If you have any amazing idea for the project, please [tell us](https://github.com/wri/earth-dashboard/issues) before develop it.